michelegranatiero/blockchain-project/README.md

+# FedEthML

-# Fall 2023 blockchain project: decentralized machine learning
+### Blockchain project: decentralized machine learning - Sapienza University of Rome

 This is the project for the fall 2023 blockchain exam at Università di Roma - La Sapienza.